christopherwk210/gm-bot/README.md

     - `!role [role]` - allows user to toggle server roles on and off
     - `!resources` - sends the user a list of curated gamemaker resources, can be used by staff to send the list to other users
     - `!docs [function] [version] [i]` - fetches a link or screenshot to official gamemaker documentation for the specified function
-    - `!streamy` - toggles the streamy role for the user
     - `!3d` - toggles the three dimensional role for the user
     - `!commandment [roman numeral | 'list']` - outputs a GIF version of one of pix pope's gamemaker commandments
     - `!rtfm` - shorthand for `!commandment I`